williamnrqn/williamnrqn/README.md

 ### Projects

-- 2023: [ConnectChat](https://github.com/williamnrqn/ConnectChat), a chat application in php and javascript with a mysql database and a websocket server (in progress)
+- 2023: [ConnectChat](https://github.com/williamnrqn/ConnectChat), a chat application in php and javascript with a mysql database and a websocket server
 - 2023: [Watt Max](https://wattmax.fr/), a website for a company (in progress)

 ## Skills